Analytical psychology: Divergences from psychoanalysis

 Jungian analysis is, like psychoanalysis, a method to access, experience and integrate unconscious material into awareness.
 It is a search for the meaning of behaviours, feelings and events.
 Many are the channels to extend knowledge of the self: the analysis of dreams is one important avenue.
 Others may include expressing feelings about and through art, poetry or other expressions of creativity, the examination of conflicts and repeating patterns in a person's life.
 A comprehensive description of the process of dream interpretation is complex, in that it is highly specific to the person who undertakes it.
 Most succinctly, it relies on the associations which the particular dream symbols suggest to the dreamer, which at times may be deemed "archetypal" insofar as they are supposed to be common to many people throughout history.
 Examples could be a hero, an old man or woman, situations of pursuit, flying or falling.

 Whereas Freudian psychoanalysis relies entirely on the development of the transference in the analysand (the person under treatment) to the analyst, Jung initially used the transference and later concentrated more on a dialectical and didactic approach to the symbolic and archetypal material presented by the patient.
 Moreover, his attitude towards patients departed from what he had observed in Freud's method.
 Anthony Stevens has explained it thus:

 Though [Jung's] initial formulations arose mainly out of his own creative illness, they were also a conscious reaction against the stereotype of the classical Freudian analyst, sitting silent and aloof behind the couch, occasionally emitting ex cathedra pronouncements and interpretations, while remaining totally uninvolved in the patient's guilt, anguish, and need for reassurance and support.
 Instead, Jung offered the radical proposal that analysis is a dialectical procedure, a two-way exchange between two people, who are equally involved.
-Although it was a revolutionary idea when he first suggested it, it is a model which has influenced psychotherapists of most schools, though many seem not to realise that it originated with Jung.
+It was a revolutionary idea when he first suggested it.
+It is a model which has influenced psychotherapists of most schools.

 In place of Freud's "surgical detachment", Jung demonstrated a more relaxed and warmer welcome in the consulting room.
 He remained aware nonetheless that exposure to a patient's unconscious contents always posed a certain risk of contagion (he calls it "psychic infection") to the analyst, as experienced in the countertransference.
 The process of contemporary Jungian analysis depends on the type of "school of analytical psychology" to which the therapist adheres.
 The "Zurich School" would reflect the approach Jung himself taught, while those influenced by Michael Fordham and associates in London, would be significantly closer to a Kleinian approach and therefore, concerned with analysis of the transference and countertransference as indicators of repressed material along with the attendant symbols and patterns.